Physical therapy

 December 22, 2019 Tags: , , , , ,

-Nearly 5 million people live in the U.S. with a total knee replacement.
+Over 5 million people live in the U.S. with a total knee replacement.
 This number is rapidly growing.
-Knee replacement surgery is helping many people lead happy and active lives for many years.
+Knee replacement surgery has helped many people lead happy and active lives for years.
 However, 1 year after surgery only 1/3 are completely satisfied.
 Even worse, 30% are dissatisfied.
 This is because of knee pain, weakness, difficulty climbing stairs, poor balance, and problems walking.
 The truth is that a successful outcome is equally due to the surgery itself and your rehabilitation.
+This article is for anyone looking for a speedy recovery after their surgery.

 Health Physical Therapy